CELL PHONE AND ELECTRONICS POLICY

 There is a $10 replacement fee for damaged Yondr pouches.

-2 Verbal warnings and phone call home; student’s phone is secured by a culture support team (CST) for the remainder of the day, and returned at dismissal.
+CST is alerted.
+The student's phone is secured by a culture support team member (CST) for the remainder of the day and returned at dismissal.
 The incident is documented in Dean’s List.

 Lunch or after-school detention.